ifprague/Git_Training/README.md

 2) git status	# see changes
 3) git add <Filename / Dir . / .> # adds files to staging area
 4) git commit -m 'message'
+5) git push # uploads branch to remote repo
+	# here pull/merge request can be made for point person to review and merge into main

 # Example 3, Merging Branches + Conflicts: